 - Follow your heart’s desire.
 It’s all too easy to become distracted and even obsessed with the comings and goings of worldly and personal affairs.
 Focus your attention on what makes you happy, not wasting precious energy on criticizing or judging others.

 - Be kind, no matter what.
-As President Obama is fond of saying, “We can disagree without being disagreeable.”
+As former President Obama is fond of saying, “We can disagree without being disagreeable.”
 Let your guiding principle be kindness.